Liane Lefaivre

-Liane Lefaivre, a Canadian and an Austrian, is o-Professor (Professor Ordinaria, that is with a chair and tenure) of Architectural History and Theory at the University of Applied Art in Vienna Austria, now retired.
+Liane Lefaivre is a Canadian and Austrian Professor Ordinaria of Architectural History and Theory at the University of Applied Art in Vienna Austria, now retired.

 Background

 Lefaivre completed her undergraduate degree at McGill University and her doctorate at the University of Utrecht.

 Her writing and research relates to two formative modern periods: first, from the Renaissance to the end of the Enlightenment, and second from the late nineteenth century to the present.
 She coined, with Alexander Tzonis, her partner in work and in life since 1972, the concept of Critical Regionalism, inspired by the wide-ranging aesthetic, historical, political and environmentalist writings of Lewis Mumford and they have published widely on the topic of critical regionalism as a global phenomenon, in English, Spanish, Portuguese, French, Greek, German, Chinese and Japanese.